j-sieben/blog/_posts/2021-01-07-ICU-messages.md

 ## Casting datatypes from JSON to Java

 In regard to type safety in JSON, Albert Einstein comes to mind: »You have to make things as simple as possible.
-But not simpler.« The lack of types makes it difficult to pass in numbers and dates, especially, if it is not known ahead which data type to expect.
+But not simpler.« The lack of types in JSON makes it difficult to pass in numbers and dates - especially, if it is not known ahead which data type to expect.
 This is the case in the ICU integration, as it is impossible to tell the datatype from the parameter list other than parsing it.

 Parsing strings and trying to deduct higher quality data types from it is not easy, espacially not in the vicinity of dates.
 Therefore, some assumption had to be made in order to make type detection possible with a reasonable amount of work.
 Those assumptions are: